 Quilt Inspiration, a blog co-authored by sisters Marina and Daryl Lynn is one of my favorite sources for quilting ideas.
 They’ve got the best selection of free quilt patterns stacked in the blog’s rightmost column.
 I took a gander last fall and downloaded a few to share with the bride’s sisters.
 Jelly Roll Strip Starburst by Kimberly Einmo and Brigit Schuller, published by the quilt batting manufacturer, Fairfield, made the cut.

 True confessions: I had to choose a quilt pattern that worked with my preselected quilt backing.
-I don’t usually work backwards like that, but I own serious yardage of Robert Kaufman’s Harajuku Ladies and it’s pretty darn fabulous.
+I don’t usually work backwards like that, but I own serious yardage of Alexander Henry Harajuku Ladies and it’s pretty darn fabulous.
 Laura’s the one who revealed the print’s charms to me in a past post.

 Turns out that my backing choice is serendipitous—the bridegroom is of Japanese descent and the design is both modern and retro, which is perfect for a young, happening couple.